 The differences between the vocabulary students use in school and in casual conversation impact their reading comprehension and writing skills.
-As students are encouraged to use academic vocabulary in class, the higher level words and concepts can work themselves more easily into their vocabulary, benefitting their ability to express themselves through more diverse language.
+As students are encouraged to use academic vocabulary in class, the higher level words and concepts can work themselves more easily into their vocabulary, benefiting their ability to express themselves through more diverse language.
 Read on to find some activities for the classroom that will encourage students to utilize descriptive, academic language.

 Benefits of Student-Led Vocabulary Practice